Updated December 16, 2019.

 Ready for some island style ‘quick and tasty’?
 Here’s a fleet of our favorite, fabulous, Bonaire food trucks that deliver sensational eats and treats at prices that are easy on the pocket book.

 Cactus Blue was one of the first food trucks on Bonaire.
 Their sign says: ‘You can’t buy happiness, but you can buy a burger and that’s pretty close’.
 In the case of Cactus Blue, we couldn’t agree more.
-Tamara, the new owner, has added her own twist to the now famous lionfish burger and beef burger recipes, Our verdict?
+Tamara, the owner, has added her own twist to the now famous lionfish burger and beef burger recipes, Our verdict?
 As good as it ever was — and maybe better!
 Make sure to go for an early lunch since you’re probably not the only one who is craving for these heavenly, hand-sized delights.
 The truck is open Monday to Friday from 11AM to 3PM at Donkey beach across from the airport.

 King Kong Burger

-One of the latest additions to Bonaire’s food truck movement is King Kong Burger.
+One of the stalwarts to Bonaire’s food truck movement is King Kong Burger.
 The truck is centrally located at Bachelor’s Beach, a spot with vistas overlooking Kralendijk bay, with covered tables and plenty of parking.
 The owners Asko and Jana prepare simple, affordable quality food featuring – you guessed it – hotdogs, hamburgers and fries!
 They cook for both meat lovers and vegetarians and only use fresh products.
 KKB is open 11AM til Sunset, Tues-Sat.
 How does a 100% beef burger with parmesan cheese, truffle paste and arugula sound?
 Or the Nacho Libre burger with guac, sour cream and salsa?
 Okay, we’re outta here.
 Time for lunch!

 Hungry for a trip to Bonaire?